big-data-lab-umbc/MODIS_Aggregation/README.md

 The code is tested with Python 3.7

-### Usage
+### Usage examples
 Please check the examples folder to see sample codes to import the library and use its functions for specific aggregation requirements.
 We have a quick example to run the aggregation in local environment:
 ```
 >> cd examples/local_execution
 >> sh MODIS_Aggregation_Local_Commands.sh